bodln/stargzr/README.md

 ip addr
 ```

-Configure a static DHCP lease in your router by binding your machine’s MAC address to its local IP to prevent IP changes.
+Configure a static DHCP lease in your router by binding your machine's MAC address to its local IP to prevent IP changes.

 Your server becomes accessible at: